The creativity of author, designer and publisher Ben Arogundade

 For centuries, blacks have ingested the idea that white beauty values (straight hair, paler skin, thin lips) are pretty.
 More recently, whites have absorbed the opposite notion that black beauty values (brown skin, full lips) are pretty.
 The last 50 years has seen each group steadily moving toward each other’s beauty values, and with a mutual appreciation for their respective qualities.
 These days, a black woman can have blonde hair and pale skin, while a white woman can have big lips and brown skin.
 Both groups are feverishly bartering and trading on each other’s ethnic and aesthetic signatures.

 Celebrity make-up artist Bobbi Brown puts it another way: “When I make-up a black woman I often get the complaint, ‘My lips look so full!’” she said.
 “I feel like saying, ‘Well, those are your lips, and they are beautiful!’
 I think that most black women have incredible lips, and my instinct as a make-up artist is to highlight them.
-It’s ironic that white women run to get silicone injections to plump up their lips, and black women seek to minimize the size of theirs.”
+It’s ironic that white women run to get silicone injections to plump up their lips, and black women seek to minimise the size of theirs.”

-CELEBRITY MOUTH: Big lips within white faces remains a potent beauty signature.
+MOUTH FULL: Big lips within white faces remains a potent beauty signature.
 The mouths of celebrities such as model Rosie Huntington-Whitely and actress Liv Tyler are often described as “pillow-lipped” or “bee-stung”, while the big lips of black celebrities such as Viola Davis and Kerry Washington (pictured) seldom receive the same accolades.

-*CELEBRITIES WITH BIG LIPS — THE STATS
+*CELEBRITIES WITH BIG LIPS - ACCORDING TO GOOGLE SEARCH

 The number of people worldwide who Google the phrase, “Kerry Washington lips” each month.